 These campaigns can also lend themselves to internal communication needs , for prevention campaigns for example.

-Take advantage of the power of weather marketing applied to digital signage and contact us.
+Take advantage of the power of meteo-marketing applied to digital signage and contact us.

 {{cta('2234d280-0394-4257-8e50-754f8a507348')}}

 Cenareo offers intuitive, scalable Saas software that contextualizes your communication.
-Our digital signage solution adapts to all sectors of activity: Point of sale, Internal communication, Hotels and Restaurants but also DOOH.
+Our digital signage solution adapts to all sectors of activity: Point of sale, Internal communications, Hotels and Restaurants but also DOOH.